top

 “Fossil fuel money in politics is bad for us, bad for the planet, bad for frontline communities, and bad for democracy,” Rosenbluth explained.
 “To ensure a liveable future, we need a healthy democracy where our elected officials are free from the destructive fossil fuel industry’s dirty money.
 Nearly 700 California politicians have already pledged not to take fossil fuel money – it’s time for the rest to follow. ”

-Most of the oil industry’s spending went not toward direct lobbying but rather to broader ‘influence’ activities that state law also requires them to disclose, according to the alliance.
-Out of the $16.1 million spent in the third quarter, only $1.8 million was allocated to direct lobbying.
-For example, WSPA spent $10.1 million on influence activities, but just $203,374 of that went to disclosed lobbying.
+Advocates said most of the oil industry’s spending went not toward direct lobbying, but rather to broader “influence” activities that state law also requires them to disclose.
+Only $1.8 million was allocated to direct lobbying out of the $16.1 million spent in the third quarter.
+For example, WSPA spent just $203,374 on direct lobbying out of the $10.1 million it spent.

-Throughout the quarter, the oil industry concentrated heavily on blocking the Make Polluters Pay legislative package, targeting bills like AB 1866 (idle wells reform), AB 2716 (marginal wells reform), and AB 3233 (reaffirming localities authority to regulate or ban oil drilling)—all of which were ultimately signed into law by Governor Gavin Newsom, according to the group.
+Throughout the quarter, the oil industry focus its efforts on blocking the Make Polluters Pay legislative package, targeting bills including AB 1866 (idle wells reform), AB 2716 (marginal wells reform), and AB 3233 (reaffirming localities authority to regulate or ban oil drilling), according to the group.
+All three of these bills were ultimately signed into law by Governor Gavin Newsom.

-“Several industry players—including the California Independent Petroleum Association, WSPA, Chevron, Shell Oil, Occidental Petroleum, and BP—also lobbied on the Low Carbon Fuel Standard (LCFS), a controversial regulatory program that oftenbenefits production of dirty and carbon-intensive fuels, despite its name.
-Environmental justice advocates are urging the California Air Resources Board to reject LCFS’s renewal, which is scheduled for a vote on November 8.”
+“Several industry players—including the California Independent Petroleum Association, WSPA, Chevron, Shell Oil, Occidental Petroleum, and BP—also lobbied on the Low Carbon Fuel Standard (LCFS), a controversial regulatory program that oftenbenefits production of dirty and carbon-intensive fuels, despite its name.”

 “It is no surprise to see that Big Oil is spending unprecedented amounts of money on lobbying this quarter,” said Isabel Penman, Northern California Organizer for Food & Water Watch.
 “Governor Newsom must work to counteract the influence of Big Oil and push his agencies to make smart decisions that move us away from fossil fuels and center the health of the communities living in the wake of climate change and rampant pollution.”